Support to Help Employees Develop Their Careers

-With the aim of creating new value by combining different elements, we actively give employees opportunities to work for external bodies and attend MBA programs and external training sessions (IFI, Globis, etc.).
-In addition, we provide them with opportunities to show their intentions including the self-application system, milestone interviews and the career entry system.
-We also strive to improve the expertise courses of the Career Support College (self-development school) to give opportunities for obtaining professional knowledge and skills.
-In fiscal year 2019, a total of 688 employees attended the Career Support College including correspondence courses.
+The Group also actively gives employees opportunities to work for external bodies and attend MBA programs and external training sessions to improve their skills.
+And we strive to improve the expertise courses of the Career Support College (including distance learning courses) to give opportunities for obtaining professional knowledge and skills.

 With respect of “allocation,” which is an important factor in “developing human resources through jobs,” we put the “right people in the right jobs,” which vitalizes each person and brings out the best in him/her, at the Group level by focusing on each employee, finding new human resources and actively providing opportunities.
 To this end, using the human resources information system named “Talent Management System,” which integrates human resources big data on approximately 10,000 employees of the Group, human resources divisions and job sites work together to promote allocation and development planning based on human resource attributes and certain human resource assumptions.

 Total number of people

 |JFR Three-year Training School for New Employees with College Degrees||

 |Management position training||